hjmmc/WebGyroForCemuhook/README.md

 If you are using ios 12.2+, please enable 'Settings > Safari > Motion and Orientation access' and use HTTPS to access.

-Since safari's websocket does not support self-signed certificates, when using HTTPS access, socket.io will probably use XHR instead of websocket, which will increase communication latency.
+Use [xip.lhjmmc.cn](https://xip.lhjmmc.cn) https cert to slove latency problem. ~~Since safari's websocket does not support self-signed certificates, when using HTTPS access, socket.io will probably use XHR instead of websocket, which will increase communication latency.~~

 ## Test whit PadTest